 But did Hilda get out from under her sister’s shadow?
 That’s certainly the suggestion of an 1894 programme that shows Hilda was part of the renowned leading man Sir Herbert Beerbohm Tree’s company.
 A visit to Bristol University’s theatre archives, though, reveals that Hilda never progressed beyond small parts.

-Instead, she quit acting and in 1905 married Arthur William Fox, a man of “of independent means” according to the wedding certificate.
+Instead, she quit acting and in 1905 married Arthur William Fox, a man of “of independent means” according to the marriage record.
 Lily too left the theatre in 1905, but here the parallels between the sisters’ lives grow sombre.
 In 1908, Lily died two days after the death of her child.
 Hilda also lost a child, family tragedies that Emilia identifies strongly with, having once had a miscarriage.

 More happily, two of Hilda’s children are still alive, Pam (90) and Mary (104), who live in Cornwall after moving to the county as members of the Women’s Land Army.
-Visiting her great-aunts, Emilia discovers that Hilda’s marriage wasn’t a success because, to quote Mary, ‘Willy’ “ran orf with an American tart”.
+Visiting her great aunts, Emilia discovers that Hilda’s marriage wasn’t a success because, to quote Mary, ‘Willy’ “ran orf with an American tart”.
 For the sisters, a gilded upbringing came to an abrupt end with their parents’ divorce.

 But where did Willy’s squandered riches come from?
 A first clue is to be found at the Royal College of Music.
 Willy’s father, Samson Fox, paid outright for its construction with donations of £45,000 (equivalent to £2.5 million today) and his bust sits in the entrance hall.
 “I am gobsmacked that anyone in our family had made that sort of money,” says Emilia.